chinapedia/wikipedia.abstract.en/Page/Geography_of_Tonga.md

 ENVIRONMENT - INTERNATIONAL AGREEMENTS:
 _party to:_ Biodiversity, Climate Change, Climate Change Kyoto-Protocol, Desertification, Law of the Sea, Marine Dumping, Marine Life Conservation, Ozone Layer Protection, and Ship Pollution.[9]

 Natural resources are fish and fertile soil.
-Current environmental issues are deforestation as more and more land is being cleared for agriculture and settlement; some damage to coral reefs from starfish and indiscriminate coral and shell collectors; and overhunting threatens native sea turtle populations.Nuku_Island_Vava'u.jpg
+Current environmental issues are deforestation as more and more land is being cleared for agriculture and settlement; some damage to coral reefs from starfish and indiscriminate coral and shell collectors; and overhunting threatens native sea turtle populations.

 See also